-I’m really excited to have Taylor from Lifting Revolution here today to share some tips on eating vegan.
-Taylor is a fellow Fitfluential Ambassador and I had the pleasure of meeting her at Fitbloggin’ in September and I’m looking forward to seeing her again at BLEND in May!
+I’m really excited to have my friend Kindal from Lifting Revolution here today to share some tips on eating vegan.
+I had the pleasure of meeting her at Fitbloggin’ and BLEND!
 She’s here to share tips on eating vegan and incorporating more plants into your diet which I definitely could use some help with!

 First off, thanks Christine for allowing me to pop in and take the stage!
 I love reading Love, Life, Surf.
 It’s always a refreshing way to start the day.
 I also love being able to walk up to my husband and announce the line up or leader board for a surf competition… wife brownie points!